What Attorney-Client Privilege Means in Kentucky

-Moore says it comes down to “respecting the cultures and respecting the relationships of clients, but at the same time making it clear that attorneys have communication with their clients without risking the attorney-client privilege. … It is so complicated because the initial thought is that everything you talk about with your attorney is privileged and it’s not.
+Moore says it comes down to “respecting the cultures and respecting the relationships of clients, but at the same time making it clear that attorneys have communication with their clients without risking the attorney-client privilege… It is so complicated because the initial thought is that everything you talk about with your attorney is privileged information, but it’s not.
 The wisdom of practicing law is when you realize the difference,” Moore says.

 Be sure to hire a reputable and experienced attorney to help you in any court proceeding—be it the Supreme Court, a circuit court or a district court.
-For more information on this area of law, see our overview of criminal defense.
+For more information on this legal area and the practice of law, see our overview of criminal defense.